greenshot/greenshot/_faqs/2020-05-10-what-is-a-cla-and-who-has-to-sign-it.markdown

 If you want to contribute code (or anything else that might be subject to copyright) to our repository we ask you to sign a Contributor License Agreement (CLA), like many other open source projects.
 By signing it, you explicitely allow us to use your contribution - the purpose of this process is to have agreed terms for that, and to avoid any misunderstandings.

-Signing the CLA is pretty straightforward and does not involve any paperwork - we're using [CLA Assistant](https://cla-assistant.io/) for it, which means that you can simply sign with few clicks right out of GitHub.
+Signing the CLA is pretty straightforward and does not involve any paperwork - we're using [CLA Assistant](https://cla-assistant.io/) by SAP SE for it, which means that you can simply sign with few clicks right out of GitHub.

 1. As soon as you create a pull request to be merged into our [greenshot](https://github.com/greenshot/greenshot) repository (or add a commit to an existing pull request), a comment will ask you to sign the CLA.
 2. Click the link, carefully read the document and then sign it by clicking the button.